 What is a digital concierge?

-For some years, the digital concierge was more of an interface point, or place within a venue where a guest could interact with hotel information and services.
+For some years, the kiosk concierge was more of an interface point, or place within a venue where a guest could interact with hotel information and services.
 Mostly via a screen, from which you can navigate the hotel facilities, or even speak directly with a hotel member of staff.

-Digital concierges are still around, and still being installed.
+Kiosk concierges are still around, and still being installed.
 But they still require the guest to be at a specific kiosk or point where the device is installed and available.

-This isn’t to say that virtual concierge systems will replace human contact with hotel staff.
+This isn’t to say that digital concierge systems will replace human contact with hotel staff.
 But it does provide convenience on both sides – with guests being able to make requests from anywhere. without waiting, and venue staff being able to respond easily based on those requests.

 So this is unlikely, after all, a human to interact with will always be an advantage for certain situations.
 Complaints handling is one such scenario, or reaching out to get personal feedback on a particular meal, activity, or particular experience.